 Demonstrated need will be measured by a consistent and equitable need-analysis system.
 To be fair to all students seeking aid, need must be based objectively on a family's financial resources, not their willingness to pay.

 Special circumstances will be considered on a case-by-case basis, and we will use our professional judgment to determine when adjustments should be made.

 Biola University does not discriminate on the basis of sex, race, color or national and ethnic origin in administration of its scholarship and loan programs.
 For further information on any of the items in this section, please visit the Financial Aid Office website.

-The University will provide a Biola University Award to students with exceptional need and limited resources.
+The university will provide a Biola University Award to students with exceptional need and limited resources.
 The Biola University Award is based partially on academic performance, incoming GPA (freshmen and transfers) and SAT or ACT scores (freshmen only).
-A FAFSA application (or Dream Act Application) is required each academic year.
+A FAFSA application (or Dream Act Application as applicable) is required each academic year.
 Awards are granted on a first come, first served basis, and are dependent on availability of funds.

 Alumni Dependent Scholarship (Up to $1,000 per student)